xiaochun888/CppUnitTestExpress/README.md

 ## Main features:

 It is designed to let users focus on writing test scenarios.
 Each test unit is a native struct or class, so there are no "weird" test fixtures.
-The only assertion tool is normal method or function, so avoids using macros in a test unit.
+The only assertion tool is normal method or function, so avoids using macros in a unit test.

 1. Only a header file, only use C++ compiler.
 2. Any member method or function can be tested.